 In 2002 the city of Rochester Hills engaged Jane C. Busch, LLC, in collaboration with Hamilton Anderson Associates, Inc., to undertake a survey of local historic districts.
 The survey was designed to augment and update information about the city's designated and potential local historic districts.
-The survey identified National Twist Drill & Tool Company on North Rochester Road as a potential local historic district.
-Pursuant to Michigan's Local Historic Districts Act (PA 169 of 1970, as amended) and Chapter 118 of the Rochester Hills Code of Ordinances, the Rochester Hills Historic Districts Study Committee has prepared this report on the National Twist Drill & Tool Company.
+The survey identified National Twist Drill & Tool Company at 6825, 6841 and 6875 North Rochester Road as a potential local historic district.
+As a result of that survey in 2008 the Rochester Hills Historic Districts Study Committee requested that Ms. Busch prepare a draft preliminary study committee report.
+The study committee did not take any further action with the study at that time.
+This report is an updated draft of the 2008 report.